kvignesh1420/homework3/hw3/README.md

 Max iterations = $5000$, Reduction factor threshold = $10000$, Norm calculation interval = $500$.

+The norm calculation interval indicates the number of iterations after which the residual norm is calculated to check for convergence.
+It is set to a higher value of $500$ as the convergence is slow and to prevent frequent switches from parallel execution to norm calculation.

 | N   | Thread count| Iters | Total Time (sec)| Time per Iter (sec)  |
 |----:|------------:|------:|----------------:|---------------------:|
 | 128 |       1     | 5000  |   0.253694      |   0.000051           |